 Dialogs can be thought of as a programmatic stack, which we call the dialog stack, with the turn handler as the one directing it and serving as the fallback if the stack is empty.
 The topmost item on that stack is considered the active dialog, and the dialog context directs all input to the active dialog.

 When a dialog begins, it is pushed onto the stack, and is now the active dialog.
 It remains the active dialog until it either ends, it is removed by the replace dialog method, or another dialog is pushed onto the stack (by either the turn handler or active dialog itself) and becomes the active dialog.
-When that new dialog ends, it is popped off the stack and the next dialog down become the active dialog again.
+When that new dialog ends, it is popped off the stack and the next dialog down becomes the active dialog again.
 This allows for branching and looping, discussed below.

 Create the dialog context